 The feelings of euphoria, the sense of relaxation and the altered perceptions accompany most of the recreational cannabis products, being the specific symptoms of what’s commonly referred to as the “high” sensation.

-During the past 20-30 years, scientists have discovered not only the different cannabinoids in the Cannabis sativa plant, but also the endocannabinoid system with its specific receptors and the fact that not all the compounds in this plant have psychoactive effects.
+During the past 20-30 years, scientists have discovered not only the different cannabinoids in the Cannabis sativa plant but also the endocannabinoid system with its specific receptors and the fact that not all the compounds in this plant have psychoactive effects.

 Today it’s well known that most of the psychoactive properties of cannabis are mediated by the CB1 receptors, which are present mostly in the brain and are very susceptible to the action of THC, probably the most renowned of all cannabinoids.
-Delta-9-tetrahydrocannabinol or D9-THC as it is scientifically called, THC is the substances that gives the psychoactive effects of cannabis products and makes one high.
+Delta-9-tetrahydrocannabinol or D9-THC as it is scientifically called, THC is the substances that give the psychoactive effects of cannabis products and makes one high.

-It has the highest bonding affinity to the CB1 and CB2 receptors, so it displaces other cannabinoids and minimizes their effects.
+It has the highest binding affinity to the CB1 and CB2 receptors, so it displaces other cannabinoids and minimizes their effects.
 Reducing or completely eliminating THC from a cannabis product diminishes the psychoactivity of the final product, and allows other cannabinoids to bind to the mentioned receptors and exert their beneficial action.

-Reducing the psychoactivity of products rich in cannabinoids
+Reducing the psychoactivity of cannabinoids in products

 As previously detailed in our Cannabinoids Explained series, the non-psychoactive compounds found in the Cannabis sativa plant can provide relief and aid in multiple health conditions, without causing the “high” sensation induced by THC.
 Although tetrahydrocannabinol is naturally present in the cannabis plant, so are the non-psychoactive compounds CBD, CBC or CBG, and the mildly-psychoactive CBN and CBDL.